“Where is the hierarchy in the Bible?”

 And throughout history, that Church recognized that legitimate interpretations of the Bible were the responsibility of the Church that was given the Spirit of truth that would guide her into all truth.

-cf. Acts 8:27-31: The apostolic office provided the proper interpretation of scripture.
+cf. Acts 8:27-31: The apostolic office provides the proper interpretation of scripture.

-2 Peter 1:20: First of all, you must understand this, that no prophesy of scripture is a matter of one’s own interpretation.”
+2 Peter 1:20: First of all, you must understand this, that no prophecy of scripture is a matter of one’s own interpretation.”

 The New Testament’s Pastoral Letters reveal the apostles’ intention to preserve the apostolic mission through the appointment of successors.
 Authority to appoint elders/priests was given from the top down.

 Titus 1:5: This is why I left you in Crete, that you might amend what was defective, and appoint elders in every town as I directed you.

 Ensuring proper apostolic doctrine was a responsibility of properly chosen clergy, ordained by those in communion with Peter and by the laying on of hands.

 1 Timothy 5:22: Do not be hasty in the laying on of hands (cf. 1 Timothy 4:14; 2 Timothy 1:6).